shibomb/whole-minecraft-cameraman/README.md

 - **Rotation Mode**: Automatically cycle through online players at a configurable interval.
 - **Mob Target Mode**: Spectate nearby mobs (living entities) instead of players.
 - **Auto Mob Target**: Automatically switch to Mob Target Mode when no players are available to spectate.
+- **Auto Scenic Mode**: Automatically start a scenic shot (no target) after teleporting to a location (e.g. from Auto Mob Target) if spectate mode is disabled.
 - **Smooth Teleport**: Smoothly interpolate the camera position when switching targets for a cinematic effect.
 - **Persistence**: The cameraman role and all mode settings are saved and restored even after server restarts or player reconnections.
 - **Smart Restoration**: If the cameraman disconnects and reconnects, their state and active modes are automatically restored.